MrIzzat/Front-End-Web-Developer-Udacity/Notes/CSS Website Layout and Components/4_CSS Grid/Grid vs Flexbox.md

+CSS Grid is a type of display, it can be chosen by setting the `display` property to `grid`.

 CSS Grid does not replace the flexbox.

 Each does things the other cannot.
 They can be used in harmony if used correctly.